dealien/SCIENCE-Project-To-Do-List/README.md

 Don't ask why it says "FAQ" everywhere.
 It just does and there's nothing I can do.
 Deal with it.

+Also, for some reason when you click on an image the first time it doesn't always take you to the correct page.
+If that happens, just click on the image again.

 ### Current Projects
 * Put a Rhino on a train
 * Glitch into a train cabin